We do computer vision

 Broken bone detection

 What is a bone?
 Two curved lines within a certain distance from each other.

-That is exactly what this application tries to find in the x-ray.
-A special designed cubic fitter works upon two lines simultaneously.
+That's what this application tries to find in the x-ray.
+A dedicated designed cubic fitter works upon two lines simultaneously.

-Starting with an initial seed, the algorithm lets the curves grown until the contrast drops or the distance between the two becomes too large.
-Usually, there are only a few sets of curves.
-The broken bone detection is done by looking for any misalignment between the two sets.
+The algorithm lets the curves grown until the contrast drops, or the distance between the two becomes too large.
+Usually, there are only a limited number of curves available.
+A misalignment between the two sets indicates a broken bone.

-A second scan along each curve individually is done with respect to the contrast of the x-ray.
+A second scan along each curve individually is done for the contrast of the x-ray.
 Any sudden fluctuation hints at a broken bone or a hair crack.
-This then will be investigated further.
+It then will be investigated further.

 Tobacco leaves have veins that should not be found in the final product.
 Because these stems have about the color as the tobacco, they are difficult to detect.
 However, their texture is different.
 Tobacco with all its tiny fibers can be considered as a high-frequency signal while the stems are low frequency.